b06901089/R11921098_THESIS/README.md

 Next, we are going to create a virtual environments for [BasicVSR++](<https://github.com/ckkelvinchan/BasicVSR_PlusPlus>).
 Since mmcv depends very heavily on the version of pytorch and cuda.
-I will be using specific CUDA 11.8 and specific torch versions when installing mmcv.
+I will be using specific CUDA 11.8 and specific Pytorch versions when installing mmcv.
 ```
 conda create --name basicvsr python=3.8
 conda activate basicvsr